 The epilation of hairs through over tightened hair styles for example: ponytails, cane rows, plaits and using hair extensions.
 The hair is pulled out over a period of time often undetected until visible signs of baldness are apparent.
 In some cases the hair will regrow.
 Unfortunately so too often is it the case where the hair loss is permanent.
 Treatment may be offered in some cases.

 These acute or chronic dry child scalp conditions will often cause an itchy scalp.
 Symptoms are inflammation, skin thickening, oozing or weeping, papules, blisters (vesicles) and crusting.
 Severe itching can make life extremely difficult often resulting in bleeding broken skin.
 The skin will often have a burning sensation especially in scalp eczema.
 It will affect all ages.

 In children this type of condition is often considered to be “cradle cap” (see page on cradle cap right of page)

 Secondary infection may be present.
-Scalp Eczema in most cases can be controlled, however it is not considered curable.
+Scalp Eczema is controllable although not considered curable.
 Skin that is affected by scalp eczema is likely to have flare ups.
-Scalp Eczema is categorised into environmental and internal.
+Scalp Eczema is either environmental or internal.

 Children affected by such a condition may suffer in various ways including lack of sleep due to itching.
 Treatment should be sought.
 Please view our page on Seborrheic Dermatitis for further information.

 Tinea Capitis (syn.
 Dermatophytosis Capitis) is a fungal infection that affects the hair and scalp.
 Ringworm may affect other regions of the body.
 Ringworm actually forms ringed patches in many cases hence the term ring!.
 However, ringworm is not a worm.
 This is highly contagious so get this dealt with straight away.
 Dont waste time.
 Speak to you GP right away.
 There are medications that can sort this problem quickly and effectively.